 For many businesses, the decision to hire a freelancer or a full time employee can be very difficult.
+Similarly, workers can find it difficult to decide between working as freelancers or office employees.
 While both types of workers may have the ability to provide the same services, they have a few differences.
 Knowing these differences can help businesses make the best hiring decision.

 Let’s take a look at the differences between a freelance vs. full-time employees:

 A freelancer provides a particular type of service at a negotiated rate for a specific period of time.
 Usually, the business owner and the freelancer will sign a contract stating the details of the agreement.
 After the completion of the job, another contractual agreement may be made or both parties may decide to terminate the working relationship.
 On the other hand, full-time employees are hired for a long-term position and have better job security and stability.

 When hiring a freelancer or a full-time employee there will likely be a salary negotiation, however most freelancers have a set rate they charge for a project.
 You may have to pay a freelancer a higher salary than you would a full-time worker, but it’s for a shorter period of time.
 On the other hand, you need to make sure your business has the resources to consistently pay the salary and benefits of a full-time employee for years to come.

 Employers are responsible for their employee’s taxes, including the exact amount of taxes owed before paychecks are issued to them.
 Freelancers are responsible for paying their own income tax and self-employment tax.
 Failure of a freelancer to make payments of the correct estimated tax could lead to a penalty.